beingAMAN23/MATERIALS-repo/README.md

-# This is a collection of College realted study materials
+# This is a readme file.
+I'm learning Git and Github.